 Disclosure: This Vinohrady district travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Prague Vinohrady neighborhood began life as vineyards in the 14th century.
 Today, the Vinohrady district is one of the best districts in Prague.

 Quiet and central, it’s filled with beautiful buildings and tree-lined streets.
 Filled with plenty of restaurants, pubs, and cafés, Prague’s international community loves this neighborhood.
 So do young, middle-class families looking to put down roots.